-William Howell will be speaking at the LSE Department of Government Event, ‘Thinking about the Trump presidency’ on January 17th, 2017.
+William Howell will be speaking at the LSE Government Event, ‘Thinking about the Trump presidency’ on January 17th, 2017.
 More information and ticketing.

 Like so many others, I am deeply troubled over the recent election of Donald J. Trump.
-I also remain unsure about the best way to gather myself and my fellow citizens for the coming four years.
+Six weeks out, I also remain unsure about the best way to gather myself and my fellow citizens for the coming four years.
 And dear Lord, let they only be four.

 Smart colleagues of mine insist that we call out every Trumpian offense on the grounds that he not be “normalized.”
 I applaud their determination, but I’m not confident that either I or the American people can keep pace with a man who provokes daily.
 I also worry about the dangers of arguing with Trump on his own terms.
 With insults gleefully fired from his Twitter feed like shrapnel, I’m concerned that we’ll lose sight of the bigger affronts to democracy as we frantically pick off the small ones.